GlowstoneMC/Bukkit2Sponge/README.md

 Bukkit is open-source software released under the GPL license.
 Please see the `LICENSE.txt` file in the Bukkit repository for details.

+Sponge is open-source software released under the MIT license.
+Please see the `LICENSE.txt` file in the Sponge repository for details.